-Born in 1933 in Biella, Italy, Michelangelo Pistoletto’s was among the first interpreters of the radical renewal of the artistic language, both socially and aesthetically, in the early 1960s, as well as one of the protagonists of Arte Povera.
+Born in 1933 in Biella, Italy, Michelangelo Pistoletto’s was among the first interpreters of the radical renewal of artistic language, both socially and aesthetically, in the early 1960s.
+He was also one of the protagonists of Arte Povera.

 This is easy to see in the reflective surface of Mirror Paintings and later the actual confrontation with the Minus Objects (Oggetti in meno), which are sculptures and objects that do not represent but are, according to Pistoletto himself.

 Venus of the Rags

 Pistoletto’s depiction stands with a large pile of vibrantly colored and discarded clothes that are mounded on the ground, positioned with her back to the viewers, her face and body rest against the pile of fabrics that upsurges before her, so her face is ultimately veiled.

 The artist has made numerous versions of this work.
 The first one, produced in 1967, was a cement statue that he had bought at a garden center and splashed it with mica to give it a glittering surface.
 Later, he made three other versions of Venus of the Rags in the same year, but this time, using plaster casts of the original statue.

 Those three are currently on show at the De Bernardi Collection in Naples, the Giuliana & Tommaso Setari Collection in Milan (on permanent loan to the Castillo de Rivoli Museum of Contemporary Art, in Turin), and a private collection in Germany.

 In 1970, the artists created another two versions of the statue, using a much larger plaster Venus, standing some 160 centimeters high.
 The two are housed at the Toyota Museum of Contemporary in Japan and the Hirshhorn Museum in Washington.